code-rhapsodie/ezdataflow-example/README.md

 # Code Rhapsodie eZ Dataflow example

-This projet is based on eZ Platform 2.5.
+This projet is based on Ibexa OSS 4.5

 ## Requirements

 * A SGDB server (MySQL, MariaDB, or other...).
-* PHP 7.1+
+* PHP 8.1+
 * composer
 * yarn